 While an interview is not required, it is strongly recommended; call the List College Office of Admissions at (212) 678-8832 to schedule one.

 The application deadline is February 15 for List College and the Joint Program with Columbia University.
-The Barnard College Double Degree Program deadline is January 1.
+The deadline for the Double Degree Program with Barnard College is January 1.
 All applicants will be notified by April 1.

 Well-qualified high school seniors who have selected List College as their first-choice college may apply under one of the two early-decision plans.
 Fall early-decision applications and all supporting documents must be received in the Office of Admissions by November 15.
 Fall early decision is available for Joint Program and Double Degree applicants.